Bensheim station: History

 Almost eleven years after the Adler locomotive began to run over the Bavarian Ludwig Railway between Nuremberg and Fürth, the Main-Neckar Railway was opened in 1846.
 Bensheim station was opened in the same year.
 The building of this artery through three small states in the Rhine valley stimulated trade and industry throughout the region.
 In 1851, the Auerbach district—then still a separate municipality—gained its own station.

 In 1869, the Nibelungen railway, a section of the Hessian Ludwig Railway (Hessische Ludwigsbahn, HLB) was put into operation between Bensheim and Worms.
 Bensheim now had two railway stations, operated by two railway companies, which were not connected by rail with each other until 1872.
 As early as 1869 there were plans to extend the Ludwigs Railway to the Odenwald via the Lauter valley to Lindenfels and Reichelsheim to improve transport links.
 But further attempts to realise this project in 1895, 1925 and 1926 ultimately failed.
 Between 1910 and 1912, the railway was raised on an embankment through the city area.

 In the mid 1990s Bensheim’s freight yard was closed and a few years later the dismantling of its tracks began.

+The Rhine-Neckar S-Bahn was extended to run between Bensheim and Mannheim in December 2018.
+This required the raising of the level of the platforms to the standard height of S-Bahn platforms (76 cm).
+The station was also renovated, at a cost of €7.5 million, including an extension of the platforms, so that even long-distance trains can stop at them.
+The station is now fully accessible with lifts and escalators.